Fubotz/ads_assessment_01_group_a/Readme.md

 # Algorithms and Datastructures
-## 01 In-class Assessment
+## 01 In-class Assessment Group A
-This is the base repository of the first in-class assessment in algorithms and datastructures.
+This is the base repository of group a for the first in-class assessment in algorithms and datastructures.

 The assignment will be distributed at the beginning of the assessment.
 Provide your solutions in ``main.py`` file.